Hura crepitans: Uses

 Its wood is light enough that indigenous people used it to make canoes.
 Fishermen have been said to use the milky, caustic sap from this tree to poison fish.
 The Caribs made arrow poison from its sap.
+In Africa the trees have been planted to provide shade, but demand for the wood for making household goods has resulted in the loss of many trees.
 The wood is used for furniture under the name "hura".
-In a time when most writing pens left wet ink on the page, the trees' unripe seed capsules were sawn in half to make decorative boxes (also called pounce pots) to hold the "sand" used to dry it, hence the name 'sandbox tree'.
-It has been documented as a herbal remedy.
+In a time when most writing pens left wet ink on the page, the trees' unripe seed capsules were sawn in half to make decorative boxes (also called pounce pots) to hold the "sand" used to dry the ink, hence the name "sandbox tree".

-The seeds contain an oil that is toxic for consumption but can be made into biodiesel and soap; the starchy leftovers after extracting the oil from the seeds can be made into animal feed after cooking.
+Extracts from this species have also been documented in herbal remedies.
+The seeds contain an oil that is toxic if ingested but can be made into biodiesel and soap; the starchy leftovers after extracting the oil from the seeds can be made into animal feed after cooking.